Hope for Tired Christians (Isaiah 40:27-31)

 Look at verse 30.
 The message is blunt: the strongest among us doesn’t have what it takes.
 Humans even at the peak of their strength don’t have what it takes.
 “Human strength at its best, in its prime, will inevitably fail,” says Ortlund.
 “We’re no match for the demands of life.
 But we’re not doomed to our own potential.
 There is a power beyond ourselves, and we can experience it.”

 How do we get this power?
 By waiting for the LORD.
 What does waiting mean?
 It means that we confidently trust God to keep his promises.
 It means placing our confidence in God even when we have reason to doubt.
-It means believing God’s promise are true even when we haven’t seen those promises fulfilled quite yet.
+It means believing God’s promises are true even when we haven’t seen those promises fulfilled quite yet.
 It means trusting God to keep his covenant promises even when you’re in exile in Babylon.

 When we do that, the passage says, we’ll rise up on wings like eagles: the greatest of birds with strength to spare.
 We won’t faint even when things get tough because we’ll be relying on God’s strength and not simply our own.
 We’ll run and not be weary, walk and not faint.